lanl-ansi/PowerModels.jl/docs/src/switch.md

 ## Switch Data Model

-When parsing a matpower file with storage information,
+When parsing a matpower file with switch information,
 ```julia
 data = PowerModels.parse_file("matpower/case5_sw.m")
 ```
 the switch information can be retrieved via the `"switch"` keyword in the `data` dictionary.
-They will be correspondingly rendered when `PowerModels.print_summary(data)` or `PowerModels.component_table(data, "storage", <columns>)` is called.
+They will be correspondingly rendered when `PowerModels.print_summary(data)` or `PowerModels.component_table(data, "switch", <columns>)` is called.

-The list of columns for the generic storage model is roughly as follows,
+The list of columns for the generic switch model is roughly as follows,
 ```json
 {
   "index":<int>,